jell0wed/C28ExchangeAgent/README.md

 Clone the git repository content in that folder.

-Add total control permissions to the Network Service group to the newly created directory.
+Add **total control permissions** to the Network Service group to the newly created directory.

+(The exact english name is NETWORK SERVICE)

-*(Le nom en français est Service Reseau)*
+*(Le nom en français est SERVICE RESEAU)*

+but really just type in "SERVICE" and hit the "Verify Names..." or "Vérifier les noms..." button and select the NETWORK SERVICE user/group.

 ##### 3.2 Creating the environment variable